The best food festivals in Italy [Summer 2023]

 In fact, the sfogliatella Santa Rosa was invented in the 18th century by some nuns in the small town of Conca dei Marini, between Amalfi and Positano.
 This cake was created using simple ingredients such as flour, milk and sugar and decorated with cream and sour cherries.

-Tip: in 2023, the Sfogliatella festival will take place on August 7th in the narrow streets and belvederes of Conca dei Marmi, and will feature music and theater performances, DJ sets and art exhibitions.
+Tip: the Sfogliatella festival normally take places in early August (the exact date for 2024 is yet to be announced).
+The narrow streets and belvederes of Conca dei Marmi are filled with music and theater performances, DJ sets and art exhibitions.
 A trip to the Amalfi and Sorrento Coasts could be a great opportunity to attend this event!

 7) The Phlegraean Sea Festival in Monte di Procida